 An outgoing and talkative person, Casper enjoys the sociable aspect of the sport and being able to go out and train with friends, sharing experiences with them.
 Looking ahead in his career, Casper is motivated by competing at the biggest races in the world.

-After winning Paris-Tours towards the end of the 2020 season, Casper will no doubt be wanting to continue that momentum into the 2021 season, continuing to improve in the lead-out and classics.
+After winning Paris-Tours towards the end of the 2020 season, and picking up that Tour podium, Casper will no doubt be wanting to continue that trajectory going into the next season.